fiddleheadjs/fiddlehead-docs/src/contents/002.API/003.useState/index.md

 ## Adding state to a component

-Here's a simple example that demonstrates how to use the useState API in FiddleheadJS:
+Here's a simple example that demonstrates how to use the useState API in Fiddlehead:

 <playground>